Our end-of-the-week picks for Sept. 23-25

 10 a.m. - 5:30 p.m. | Free Admission

 National Archives Museum, 701 Constitution Avenue NW, Washington, DC 20408

 The latest showcase in The Phillips Collection’s ongoing Intersections series highlights the work of Jonathan Monaghan.
 Move the Way you Want blends aspects of ancient mythology and today’s digital age to reflect the tensions of our commercialized lifestyle.
 The site-specific installation features imagery, Gothic-like archways and lavish Baroque-like windows to frame a present-day beach scene with abandoned scooters and bikes, Pelotons and hi-tech gadgets.
 The exhibit also features a video projection and works from the Phillips’ permanent collection.

 Hours & Admission

 The Phillips Collection, 1600 21st Street NW, Washington, DC 20009

-Starting this Friday and running through Oct.
-10, weekends can feature German food, music, décor, contests and lots and lots of beer at Wunder Garten.
-Oktoberfest brews and German-style beers will be available throughout the celebration.
+Weekends can feature German food, music, décor, contests and lots and lots of beer at Wunder Garten through Oct.
+9. Oktoberfest brews and German-style beers will be available throughout the celebration.
 Local favorite Cafe Berlin holds down Friday nights with German cuisine and the popular Bavarian Olympics also return (think stein-holding contests and drinking games).
 On Sundays, Dogtoberfest can be enjoyed from 12-3 p.m., allowing you to bring along your pup in his or her favorite themed costume.

 Wunder Garten, 1101 First Street NE, Washington, DC 20002